-While most participants will tend to balance a tendency to trust the intentions of others (in this case, the trainer and fellow participants) with a need to scrutinize and investigate, Coaches will generally give others the benefit of the doubt.
+While most participants will tend to balance a tendency to trust the intentions of others (in this case, the trainer and fellow participants) with a need to scrutinize and investigate, Drivers will generally be skeptical in taking on new information.
 There can be exceptions of course, especially in light of the participants' past training experiences, so it is important for the trainer to understand how credibility is established along the skeptical versus trusting spectrum.